UntilMerryKL/yomitan-bagobo-spanish/README.md

+Overview:
-This is the first digitalized Bagobo to Spanish dictionary for Yomitan, and it's open to be changed in other ways or formats.
+This is the first digitalized Bagobo to Spanish dictionary project for Yomitan, and it's open to be changed in other ways or formats.
+The contents are based from a public domain dictionary called: "DICCIONARIO BAGOBO—ESPAÑOL COMPUESTO POR EL P. MATEO GISBERT DE LA COMPAÑÍA DE JESUS" from 1892.
+This project includes all the data from the dictionary.
+It's useful for intermediate to advanced Spanish learners or natives of the language.

+Este es el primer proyecto de haber digitalizado un diccionario Bagobo a Español para Yomitan, y esta abierto para que cualquiera pueda modificarlo.
+Los contenidos están basados de un diccionario en dominio publico llamado "DICCIONARIO BAGOBO—ESPAÑOL COMPUESTO POR EL P. MATEO GISBERT DE LA COMPAÑÍA DE JESUS" de 1892.
+Este proyecto include toda la información del diccionario.
+Util para cualquier estudiante intermedio del español, así como nativos del idioma.